Toolkit

 Data governance is best understood as both an organizational process and a structure that attempts to identify, address, and prevent problems with data in order to improve data quality through the creation of social-technical systems and enforcement of policies, roles, responsibilities, and procedures.
 Data governance is a continuous and iterative process of handling data throughout the information life cycle.

-Type of Resource: Term // Domain: Processing Data // Subdomain: Storing and Preserving Data
+Resource: Term // Domain: Processing Data // Subdomain: Storing and Preserving Data

 Data Management